iherman/prof_home_page/index.md

 A [more detailed CV](curriculum_vitae.html) is also available on this site.
 Private data are available on my [private home page](http://www.ivan-herman.net).

-[^1]: Note, however, that I spend a lot of time outside my office, so it is probably safer to contact me by email or use my mobile phone.
+[^1]: Note, however, that I spend a lot of time outside my office, so it is probably safer to contact me by email.
-[^2]: As a principle, I accept connections on LinkedIn only with people I really know.
-Please, do not bother me if this is not the case…
+[^2]: As a principle, I do not accept connection requests on LinkedIn from people I do not really know.
+Please, do not bother me if this is  the case…